 Credit photo: Shutterstock

-If you’re looking for relaxed, carefree Asian hairstyles in 2023, this grown-out undercut version is a perfect idea.
+If you’re looking for relaxed, carefree Asian hairstyle, this grown-out undercut version is a perfect idea.
 Don’t maintain the sides and let the top grow, apply some clay and sweep your hair to the side.
-Voila!

 Layered Haircut With Side Bang